PiyoPapa/matlab-openalex-normalize/README.md

 ## License
 MIT License.
 See the LICENSE file for details.

-## A note for contributors
+## Notes
 This repository prioritizes:
-- clarity over abstraction
 - reproducibility over convenience
+- transparency over abstraction
-- explicit configuration over magic defaults
+- explicit configuration over hidden defaults

-## Contact
 This project is maintained on a best-effort basis and does not provide official support.
-If you plan to extend it, please preserve these principles.
+For bug reports or questions, please use GitHub Issues.